CollarNetworks/protocol-core/devdocs/audits.briefing.md

 - Balance changes always and exactly with transfer arguments.
 E.g, no FoT, no max(uint) args overrides like cUSDCv3
 - Approval of 0 amount works
 - Transfers of 0 amount works
-- Check if anything interesting added to https://github.com/d-xo/weird-erc20
+- (for checklist use: check changes to https://github.com/d-xo/weird-erc20)

 ## Deployment Destinations
 Only Arbitrum One.